Istanful/ajsax/README.md

 # AjSax
 A simple javascript library that provides methods for performing the basic HTTP methods asynchronously.
 "Aj, Sax!" means "Ouch, Scissors!" in swedish.
 This is fun because it sounds like AJAX.

+## Installation
+Download the (script)[https://raw.githubusercontent.com/Istanful/ajsax/master/ajsax.js], include it in your project, and you're done!

 ## Usage
 Example:
 ```javascript